Detection of astrophysical tau neutrino candidates in IceCube: Event Selection and Classification

-\\ we use an algorithm first applied to the 6-year HESE sample \cite{HESE6, ICRCMarcel} to classify these events as single cascades, double cascades, or tracks.
-It was developed with the goal of achieving a high $\nu_{\tau}$ purity for the events assigned a double cascade topology, while keeping misclassification fractions low for all topologies \cite{MarcelPhD}.
+We use a classification algorithm developed on Monte Carlo (MC) simulated events and first applied to the six-year HESE sample \cite{HESE6, ICRCMarcel} to classify the 60 events as single cascades, double cascades, or tracks (ternary event classification).
+It was developed with the goal of achieving a high $\nu_{\tau}$ purity for the events assigned a double-cascade topology, while keeping misclassification fractions low for all topologies \cite{MarcelPhD}.
 All events are reconstructed using maximum likelihood fits with different hypotheses: single cascade \cite{Ereco}, track \cite{SPE}, and double cascade \cite{Ereco,Patrick}.
 For the fits, the timing and spatial information of the light collected in an event is used.
-The parameters of the double cascade fit are the energies of the first and second cascade, $E_1$ and $E_2$ respectively, and the spatial separation between them (called \textit{double cascade length} $\ldc$ hereafter) as shown in the inset of Figure \ref{fig:Tau_L_L}, as well as the direction and vertex of the first cascade.
-The two cascades are assumed to be colinear due to Lorentz boosting.
-An event passes the double cascade preselection if the double cascade fit converges and, additionally, each cascade has an energy $\geq 1$~TeV, the opening angle between directions of the fit with the highest likelihood and the double cascade fit is at most 30\textdegree, and neither cascade vertex is more than 50~m outside of the instrumented volume.
-After preselection, three event properties are used to classify each event: \textit{double cascade length}, \textit{energy asymmetry}, and \textit{energy confinement}.
-The double cascade length is a proxy for the tau lepton’s decay length with a resolution of $\sim$2~m..
-The energy asymmetry is the asymmetry between the two cascades' energies, defined as $A_E=(E_1-E_2)/(E_1+E_2)$.
-It can take values $-1 \leq A_E \leq 1$, with the boundary values corresponding to single cascades.
-The energy confinement is defined as $E_C=(E_{C1}+E_{C2})/E_{\mathrm{tot}}$, where $E_{Ci}$ are the energies deposited within 40~m of the $i$-th cascade position as obtained from a track-like energy unfolding, and can take values $0 \leq E_C \leq 1$.
-Events passing the requirements shown in the second column of Table \ref{tab:classification} are classified as double cascades.
-The contamination with single cascades in the double cascade subsample drops rapidly with increasing length, but the signal expectation drops as well.
-Single cascades typically have a large, positive energy asymmetry.
-Events failing the double cascade requirements are classified according to the procedure shown in the last column of Table \ref{tab:classification}.
+The parameters of the double-cascade fit are (see also inset of Figure \ref{fig:Tau_L_L}): the energies of the interaction and decay cascade, $E_1$ and $E_2$ respectively; the spatial separation between them (called \textit{double-cascade length} $\ldc$ hereafter); the direction and vertex of the first cascade.
+The total energy $\etot$ of the event is the sum of all energy depositions obtained from a track energy unfolding; for double cascades this equals $E_1+E_2$.
+The two cascades are assumed to be co-linear due to the large Lorentz boost.